-(installation view photos at MassMOCA by Kevin Kennefick, detail photos by Vaughn Bell, Parking Lot photos by Vaughn Bell)
+(installation view photos at MassMOCA by Kevin Kennefick, detail photos by Vaughn Bell, Parking Lot photos by Vaughn Bell, other photos by institutional partners)

 photos at left: